Utility Warehouse

-Utility Warehouse is a multiservice provider based in London, England that uses multi-level marketing to obtain customers through independent distributors.
+Utility Warehouse is a multi-service provider based in London, England that uses multi-level marketing to obtain customers through independent distributors.
 It is a brand name of its parent company, Telecom Plus.
-It currently handles over 814,000 customer accounts with the help of over 45,000 independent distributors.
+It currently handles approximately 1 million customer accounts.
 Utility Warehouse supplies customers with landline telephony, mobile telephony, broadband, gas, and electricity.
 The Utility Warehouse brand is the primary engine of revenue generation for Telecom Plus.

 History

 Telecom Plus, a FTSE 250 company, established Utility Warehouse in 2002 as a subsidiary and brand to encompass all of their residential energy, telephony and broadband offerings.
 The Utility Warehouse headquarters is in Colindale, North London.

 In 2006, UW and Telecom Plus entered into an agreement with npower, under which npower would supply energy (gas and electricity) to UW customers.
 UW sold its two subsidiaries (Electricity Plus and Gas Plus) to npower.
 A 2009 article by The Guardian reported that Telecom Plus's rates were generally average, and as much as 20% higher than the best deals.

 In 2013, however, npower sold the two former Telecom Plus subsidiaries back to Utility Warehouse for £218 million.
 As a result, Utility Warehouse became one of the largest independent energy suppliers in the UK.
 The deal sparked commentary about the possibility of npower's parent company RWE leaving the UK, or the emergence of a "Big Seven" in place of the existing Big Six energy suppliers.
+In 2023, UW reported that it was the seventh largest energy supplier in the UK, supplying around 3% of UK households.

 In 2021, UW agreed to pay £1.5 million into Ofgem's redress fund, after an investigation begun by Ofgem in 2018 found that since 2013 the company had not given sufficient support to customers in payment difficulties.

+In 2023, UW had over 360,000 broadband customers and over 420,000 mobile telephony customers.

 Products

-The company supplies gas, electricity, broadband, mobile and landline telephony, home insurance and a cashback card.
-Their telephony and energy services are often bundled to reduce costs for customers.
+The company supply Residential and Business customers.
+Its telephony and energy services are often bundled to reduce costs for customers.